 STEP 1.
 Select the appropriate interrupter field and type in the desired name.
-See Figure 25.
-Interrupter names can be up to 16 characters excluding special characters such as "/, &, #, \$, and:".
+See Figure 16.
+Interrupter names can be up to 16 characters excluding special characters such as "/, &, #, \$, and :".
 This name will be propagated throughout the Overcurrent Control settings and will change the name in the Selection menu, Event logs, Trip test screen, and Status screen.

+Change Interrup oter ID

 Interrupter 1 Interrupter 1

 Interrupter 2 Interrupter 2

 Save

-Figure 25.
+Figure 16.
 The Change Interrupter ID menu.